 These are actions following your initial goals as well as actual status with latest steps discovery comments.

 Our web strategy framework process will help set the tone whilst giving you a sort of content menu of what a web strategy looks like.

 Ideally, you’ve got your web strategy draft under way, making it easy to guide you through the initial important phases.
 The content strategy process will serve you well to help your website strategy planning and/or site’s future updates.
-The social media channels have been identified, the customer journey mapping tells you the path they are taking so you can deliver your best content to improve the user experince.

 Follow the above, know your role within the team and improve as you go along.

 Remember you can and should delegate parts that you don’t understand.

 We are here for those who will need help – just send us an email (we’ll reply within one to two hours) or call 01252 679885.